 Kukje means “international” in Korean.
 It is an appropriate name for this gallery.
 This gallery has done more to cultivate ties between the Korean and Western art worlds than any other gallery in Korea.
 This is the gallery, big-name artists from around the world see their art land here when undertaking a show in South Korea.
 Since it opened in 1982, Kukje Gallery has been committed to presenting the work of the most current and significant Korean and international contemporary artists.

 Artside Gallery was founded in Insadong in 1999.
 During its early start, the gallery focused on introducing Chinese avant-garde artists.
-This gallery is set in the trendy Seochon neighborhood and is of major importance to Seoul’s art scene, not least due to its connections with Beijing offerings which are located in the large basement hall.
+This gallery is set in the trendy Seochon neighborhood and is of major importance to Seoul’s art scene, not least due to its connections with Beijing offerings located in the large basement hall.
 It has a mix of local works and Chinese art superstars or soon-to-be stars.

 The Arario Gallery currently runs three spaces in Korea and China.
-The Arario Gallery in Gyeongbokgung has very spacious halls that embrace all genres of visual art, film, and installation.
+The Arario Gallery in Gyeongbokgung has spacious halls that embrace all genres of visual art, film, and installation.
 In addition, it is perfect for larger-scale sculptures and paintings.
-There is a sister gallery in Shanghai, making this a great place in which to take the pulse of the art scene across the Yellow Sea.
+There is a sister gallery in Shanghai, making this a great place to take the pulse of the art scene across the Yellow Sea.
 It also has ties with the Indian and Southeast Asian art worlds.
-The end result is a very exciting gallery to walk through.
+The result is a very exciting gallery to walk through.

 Gallery Factory was once a gallery for cutting-edge local art.
 It is a very compact gallery but offers a wide range of international contemporary art exhibits and events.
-Now it is more of a hub for local artistic endeavors, and a must-visit for anyone interested in cultivating connections with or simply understanding the Seoul art scene.
-However, the gallery still puts on exhibitions of experimental work, making it rewarding even for the casual visitor.
+Now it is more of a hub for local artistic endeavors and a must-visit for anyone interested in cultivating connections with or simply understanding the Seoul art scene.
+However, the gallery still puts on exhibitions of experimental work, making it rewarding even for casual visitor.